Section #1 - America’s years as a British Colony end with The Revolutionary War

 By 1775, the men of the South – unlike those up North – have their economic futures inextricably bound to the presence and expansion of slavery across the colonies.

-Many Southerners think of it, with varying degrees of discomfort, as the “peculiar institution.”
+Indeed many Southerners think of it, with varying degrees of discomfort, as their “peculiar institution.”

 But it is their institution, and they mean to defend it with all their wits and might.